9 Things To Do in Uluwatu, Bali 9 Things To Do in Uluwatu, Bali

 Balangan Beach

-At sunset, we head to the incredible viewpoint at the northern tip of Balangan Beach, which offers panoramic views over the 200-meter-wide beach.
+Tip: At sunset, we head to the incredible viewpoint at the northern tip of Balangan Beach for panoramic views.

 Our Bali tips in your Google Maps?
 We made it easier for you!
 All our tips: favourite to do's, restaurants, hikes, secret spots & more in Google Maps!